-Yes, we believe every company has to have a digital plan, but that plan can’t be about the technology.
-It has to be about how you make more money!
-That requires a focus on the users – sales reps, managers, leaders etc. – and having the tools used effectively.
-We need to take their behaviours (both rational and not) into account.
+Every company must have a digital plan, but that plan can’t be about the technology.
+It must be about how you make more money!
+That requires a focus on the users – sales reps, managers, leaders, etc. – and having the tools used effectively.
+We need to take their behaviors (both rational and not) into account.

-As a top line focused consultancy, we at Simon-Kucher conduct thousands of commercial excellence programmes every year.
-In our previous articles we’ve covered sales incentives and strategy – this time we’ll turn our focus onto getting the most out of sales enablement tools from a behavioural point of view.
+As a top line focused consultancy, we at Simon-Kucher conduct thousands of commercial excellence programs every year.
+In our previous articles, we discussed sales incentives and strategy.
+Now, we will discuss how to maximize the benefits of sales enablement tools by considering human behavior.

-Fortunately, we are now seeing a new breed of apps that are simple, quick to use and have been designed for mobiles/tablets.
-By taking account of a rep’s ‘present bias’ (placing more weight on things that are happening now) they ensure that the most important information is captured straight after the meeting rather than at the end of the day or when next in the office.
+Fortunately, we now witness a new class of apps that are simple, quick to use, and designed for mobiles/tablets.
+Reps prioritize current events.
+They gather crucial information immediately after the meeting.
+They don’t wait until the end of the day or the next time they are in the office.

 #2 “No-one pays list price” (Anchoring)

 What guidance does a rep have on where to set prices for a customer?
-It is fairly typical for the rep to have a list price (or rate card), though they’ll usually say, “No-one pays list price”.
-Usually, the only other ‘anchor’ is the discount limit (ie. the point at which they have to escalate for permission).
-With no further guidance on the discretionary level in between, this limit has a ‘magnetic effect’ on discounting behaviour, thus dragging levels down towards it.
+It’s fairly typical for the rep to have a list price (or rate card), though they’ll usually say, “No-one pays list price”.
+Normally, the only other thing that holds them back is the maximum discount they can offer before seeking approval.
+Without further guidance, this limit strongly influences discounting behavior and pulls levels down toward it.

-Microsoft Excel still remains one of the most regularly used sales tools.
-The downside of Excel is that calculation errors can be very difficult to spot.
-During our work we’ve regularly seen spreadsheets with mistakes that have gone unspotted for years.
+Microsoft Excel remains one of the most regularly used sales tools.
+The downside of Excel is that calculation errors can be difficult to spot.
+During our work, we’ve regularly seen spreadsheets with mistakes that have gone unspotted for years.
 These spreadsheets often lie outside the ‘system’, sitting on the individual laptops of the salespeople.

 #4 “They sell what they know” (Availability Bias)

-There are only so many products that a salesperson can remember or feel comfortable selling.
-Consequently, we often see very concentrated sales across just a few products, even when the product portfolio is quite extensive.
+There’s only so many products that a salesperson can remember or feel comfortable selling.
+As a result, sales usually focus on only a few products, even if there are many products available.
 How can we help salespeople cross-sell a wider range of products?

 Sales performance dashboards are usually part of any enablement project.
-Representing the sales data in a visual way, for example through scatter diagrams, helps identify interesting cases for further investigation and thus provides more insight into customer/sales rep behaviours.
+Scatter diagrams visually represent sales data.
+They help identify interesting cases for further investigation.
+This provides more insight into customer and sales rep behaviors.